Louisiana Philharmonic Orchestra / Loyola University

-Jim Atwood began as timpanist with the New Orleans Symphony (now, the Louisiana Philharmonic Orchestra) in 1988 under music director Maxim Shostakovich.
+Jim Atwood began as timpanist with the New Orleans Symphony, now the Louisiana Philharmonic Orchestra, in 1988 under music director Maxim Shostakovich.
 Jim’s performing experiences over three decades are many and varied, ranging from the recording studios of the advertising world (where he also was a writer and arranger) to performances in concert halls around the world as timpanist and percussionist with the Mexico City Philharmonic.
 He has appeared as a concerto soloist with the National Repertoire Orchestra, and the Colorado Music Festival as well as his critically acclaimed LPO performances in 1998 of David Schiff’s timpani concerto, “Speaking in Drums”.
-He has performed as a guest with many orchestras and chamber music groups, including the Hamburg Symphony, The New York Philharmonic, The Chicago Symphony, and the Bläserquintett der Staatskapelle Berlin.
-Most recently, he appeared as a featured artist at the Festival Internacional de Percusión de Patagonia in Argentina.
+The highlight of Jim’s decades-long career as a performer came in 2018 when he was featured in Carnegie Hall as a concerto soloist with the LPO in a concert honoring composer Philip Glass.